Takeo Fujii, M.D., M.P.H.

 Biography

-Dr. Fujii received his M.D. from the Shinshu University School of Medicine, Japan, and an M.P.H. from the University of Texas Health Science Center at Houston School of Public Health, during which he was a graduate research assistant at the Department of Breast Medical Oncology in the MD Anderson Cancer Center.
-He completed internal medicine and medical oncology training at St. Luke’s International Hospital, Japan.
-Further, he completed advanced clinical fellowship in the Phase I Clinical Trials Program in the Department of Investigational Cancer Therapeutics at MD Anderson Cancer Center, TX, internal medicine residency at the University of Hawaii, and a medical oncology fellowship in the Translational Research Track at the Northwell Health Cancer Institute and Cold Spring Harbor Laboratory joint program, NY, where he trained in Dr. Mikala Egeblad’s laboratory.
+Dr. Fujii completed internship at the United States Naval Hospital Okinawa, followed by internal medicine and medical oncology training at St. Luke’s International Hospital in Tokyo, Japan.
+He subsequently pursued advanced clinical training through a fellowship in the Phase I Clinical Trials Program in the Department of Investigational Cancer Therapeutics at MD Anderson Cancer Center.
+He then completed an internal medicine residency at the University of Hawai‘i and a medical oncology fellowship in the Translational Research Track of the joint Northwell Health Cancer Institute–Cold Spring Harbor Laboratory program in New York, where he trained in the laboratory of Dr. Mikala Egeblad.

 He joined the Women's Malignancies Branch as a Physician-Scientist Early Investigator in 2022.